viralarchitect/Windows-Server-Patching/README.md

 # Windows Server Patching Script

 This is a robust PowerShell solution for patching Windows Servers.
-The script will take a list of IPs or hostnames, apply Windows updates asynchronously, report the status in a CSV file (including a user-provided change number and account name), prompt for reboots, display activity in separate PowerShell windows for each server, and handle errors gracefully.
+The script will take a list of IPs or hostnames, apply Windows updates asynchronously, report the status in a CSV file (including a user-provided **change number** and **customer**/**client**/**account name**), prompt for reboots, display activity in separate PowerShell windows for each server, and handle errors gracefully.
 The solution consists of two scripts: a main script to orchestrate the process and a child script to handle updates on each server.

 ## Technical Requirements

 Based on your query, here are the detailed technical requirements for the PowerShell script:

-### 1. Input Handling:
+### 1. Input Handling

 Accept an arbitrary list of server IPs or hostnames, either as a comma-separated string or from a file path.

-### 2. Asynchronous Execution:
+### 2. Asynchronous Execution

 Apply updates on multiple servers simultaneously using separate PowerShell processes.

-### 3. Update Application:
+### 3. Update Application

 Install all available Windows updates on each server using the PSWindowsUpdate module.

-### 4. Reboot Prompt:
+### 4. Reboot Prompt

 Prompt the user in each server's PowerShell window before rebooting, allowing the user to confirm or skip the reboot.

-### 5. Status Reporting:
+### 5. Status Reporting

 1. Report the patch installation status for each server, including:
    - Server name